Home : Our Work : Areas of Research : Information Technology : NCS : NORM

 This protocol is designed to provide end-to-end reliable transport of bulk data objects or streams over generic IP multicast routing and forwarding services.
 NORM uses a selective, negative acknowledgement (NACK) mechanism for transport reliability and offers additional protocol mechanisms to conduct reliable multicast sessions with limited "a priori" coordination among senders and receivers.

 A congestion control scheme is specified to allow the NORM protocol fairly share available network bandwidth with other transport protocols such as Transmission Control Protocol (TCP).
 It is capable of operating with both reciprocal multicast routing among senders and receivers and with asymmetric connectivity (possibly a unicast return path) from the senders to receivers.
 The protocol offers a number of features to allow different types of applications or possibly other higher level transport protocols to utilize its service in different ways.
-The protocol leverages the use of FEC-based repair and other IETF reliable multicast transport (RMT) building blocks in its design.
+The protocol leverages the use of FEC-based repair and other IETF reliable multicast transport (RMT [external link]) building blocks in its design.

 NORM Documentation